 - Cleanroom-Grade Sporicide

-If your cleanroom requires a sterile chemical to kill spores, a cleanroom-grade sterile sporicide is the way to go.
+If your cleanroom requires a sterile chemical to kill spores, a cleanroom-grade sterile sporicide is a way to go.
 However, you can also find non-sterile cleanroom-grade sporicides, so be sure you know what you need and what you’re getting.

-- Cleanroom-Grade Hydrogen Peroxide
+- Cleanroom-Grade Hydrogen Peroxide Fogging

 Hydrogen peroxide is great because it evaporates into water and oxygen, leaving no residue behind.
 Its toxic levels are also very low, and it’s non-flammable, so it’s a safe option.